 Here is why this is most likely a dead battery problem:

-Car won't start, and all I hear is a clicking noise.
+The car won’t start, and I hear a clicking noise.

-Lights and radio still work, the car won't start.
+The lights and radio still work, but the car won’t start.

-- Your car battery has not discharged completely, and that is why your lights still work.
+- Your car battery has not discharged completely, so your lights still work.
 But it has discharged to the point that it can no longer turn to offer the engine or start it.
 Even if your radio works or lights turn on, there is a very high chance that you have a discharged battery.

-I installed a new battery, the car still won't start.
+I installed a new battery, but the car still won’t start.